 Join the UKTC’s mailing list to be notified about our conferences and events, and new resources.

 This website www.uktraumacouncil.org (the “website”) is operated by The Anna Freud Centre (AFC), a company limited by guarantee registered in England and Wales (registered company no: 03819888) and a registered charity (registered charity no: 1077106) (“we”, “us” or “our”).
-Its registered office address is: The Kantor Centre of Excellence, 4-8 Rodney Street, London N1 9JH.
+Its registered office address is: Anna Freud Centre, 4-8 Rodney Street, London N1 9JH.
 Our ICO Registration number is Z479393X.

 The UK Trauma Council (UKTC) is a project of The Anna Freud Centre (AFC) to increase collaboration across the UK by those with expertise in trauma experienced by children and young people and thereby improve outcomes for those impacted by trauma.